 An ancient wall is about to collapse

 Efforts to miniaturize these microsensors have been largely hampered by technological limitations.
 These sensors are too small to be powered by a battery, so you need a reader positioned nearby.
-Constant detection of signals such as chemical or pressure changes occurs by means of magnetic fields.
+The constant detection of signals such as chemical or pressure changes occurs by means of magnetic fields.

 For a reader to make sense of signals, the sensor must be large enough to create a readable signal.
 So far, researchers have not been able to create vital microsensors smaller than 1 millimeter in size.